kubernetes/ingress-nginx/README.md

 | v0.47.0               | 1.21, 1.20, 1.19       | 3.13.5         |  1.20.1       |
 | v0.46.0               | 1.21, 1.20, 1.19       | 3.13.2         |  1.19.6       |

+See [this article](https://kubernetes.io/blog/2021/07/26/update-with-ingress-nginx/) if you want upgrade to the stable Ingress API.

 ## Get Involved

 Thanks for taking the time to join our community and start contributing!